GlacioHack/xdem/doc/source/terrain.md

 \end{align*}
 $$

-`xdem` offers multiple methods of calculating these partial derivatives, which can be set using the `surface_fit` parameter:
+xDEM offers multiple methods of calculating these partial derivatives, which can be set using the `surface_fit` parameter:

  - `"Horn"`: Derivatives are calculated based on a refined gradient formulation of a 3 $\times$ 3 px window following [Horn (1981)](http://dx.doi.org/10.1109/PROC.1981.11918)
  - `"ZevenbergThorne"`: Derivatives are calculated based on a partial quartic polynomial fit to a 3 $\times$ 3 px window following [Zevenbergen and Thorne (1987)](http://dx.doi.org/10.1002/esp.3290120107)
  - `"Florinsky"`: Derivatives are calculated based on a third-order polynomial fit to a 5 $\times$ 5 px window following [Florinsky (2009)](https://doi.org/10.1080/13658810802527499)

-By default, `"Florinsky"` is used, as this provides opportunites for higher-order derivatives and the 5 $\times$ 5 px fit is theoretically more robust to noise than a 3 $\times$ 3 px fit.
-Note that `"Horn"` only calcualtes `z_{x}` and `z_{y}` derivatives, and as such cannot be used for advanced terrain attributes such as curvatures.
+By default, `"Florinsky"` is used, as this provides opportunities for higher-order derivatives and the 5 $\times$ 5 px fit is theoretically more robust to noise than a 3 $\times$ 3 px fit.
+Note that `"Horn"` only calculates `z_{x}` and `z_{y}` derivatives, and as such cannot be used for advanced terrain attributes such as curvatures.

 <!-- For [Horn (1981)](http://dx.doi.org/10.1109/PROC.1981.11918):